saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 For large diffs or long file reads, this is a lifesaver.
 The model doesn't have to re-emit thousands of lines; it just references the call.
 Token usage drops dramatically.

+When the reviewer audits a large refactor, it'll return something like "Passed all checks {tool: call_abc123}" — the harness expands that to show the full audit log without the model needing to regenerate it.
+For a 50-file refactor, that's tens of thousands of tokens saved per review.

 ### Notify: desktop notifications when agents need me